invertedv/df/docs/index.md

 The df package defines the DF and Column interfaces in two steps: a core (DC, CC, respectively) and full interface (DF, Column).
 The core interface defines those methods which are independent of the details of the data architecture (*e.g.* DropColumns() from DF, Name() method for a Column).
 The df package provides structs that implement the core DF and Column interfaces (DFcore, ColCore).

+The package also provides a parser, procedures for accessing files and tables, and additional structures required by the package.

 **df/mem**